commercelayer/commercelayer-cli-plugin-triggers/README.md

 DESCRIPTION
   Send this attribute if you want to automatically decrement and release the stock for each of the associated stock line item.
 Can be done only when fulfillment is in progress.
+Cannot be passed by sales channels.
 ```

 _See code: [src/commands/shipment/decrement_stock.ts](https://github.com/commercelayer/commercelayer-cli-plugin-triggers/blob/main/src/commands/shipment/decrement_stock.ts)_